lintje/lintje.dev/src/docs/rules/commit-type.html.md

 ---
 layout: docs
 title: "Commit type rules"
+description: "Read about Lintje's rules for differen types of Git commits.
+These commits can be things like merge commits, or fixup and squash commits."
 ---

 The rules listed on this page are about the nature of the Git commit.
 These commits can be things like merge commits, or fixup and squash commits.